thoughtcroft/thoughtcroft.github.io/_posts/2012-04-16-a-social-cloud-experiment.md

   - programming
 ---

-*Originally published at Ninefold (2010-2015), a cloud services provider I helped found.*

-This is part 3 of the **Cloud programming** series.
+This is part 1 of my **Cloud programming** series where I embark on a journey to learn more about programming in the cloud.

 The cloud is a technological hub of remarkable innovation.
 However, an idea has been developing in my mind for some time: a cloud programming